ky2710/javascript-allonge-six/myAllonge/markdown/main_0_functions.md

 ## Combinators and Function Decorators
 ### higher-order functions

-As we've seen, **JavaScript functions take [values](#aa) as arguments and return [values](#aa)**.
-JavaScript functions are values, so JavaScript functions can take functions as arguments, return functions, or both. **Generally speaking, a function that either takes functions as arguments, or returns a function, or both, is referred to as a "higher-order" function.**
+As we've seen, **JavaScript functions take [values](#aa) as arguments and return [values](#aa).
+JavaScript functions are values, so JavaScript functions can take functions as arguments, return functions, or both.**
+Generally speaking, **a function that either takes functions as arguments, or returns a function, or both, is referred to as a "higher-order" function.**

 Here's a very simple higher-order function that takes a function as an argument:
 ```javascript